rayguna/industrial-auth-1/README.md

 2. create the corresponding `*_policy.rb`.
 3. Set the appropriate methods to true at certain desired conditions.
 Note that the methods within the policy return a boolean (i.e, true or false).
 4. For all policy classes, except user, the class initialize inputs are user and method function.
 For user policy class, the inputs are current_user and user.
 5. Look through the policy files to understand how the policy methods are defined.
 These definitions are based on which operations you would like to over-ride.
+Note how oop and method calling is applied to activerecords.
+Also, note that edit and update go together for comments.
+Also note that all policies inherit from ApplicationPolicy.
+6. If in doubt what the method is called, go to the application_policy, which is where all default methods are initialized.
 ***